ory/docs/docs/kratos/debug/troubleshooting.md

 Make sure you are starting and finishing the request in one browser.
 Self-service browser flows need to be executed in the same browser from start to finish!
-Starting the flow in e.g. Safari and completing it in Chrome won't work.
+Starting the flow in Safari and completing it in Chrome won't work.
 API Clients like Electron, Postman or Insomnia are browsers themselves, which can cause requests to fail.
 For testing purposes [cURL](https://curl.se/) is a good choice.